Standing on the Shoulders of Kitties: Production

 This is the first Trailer Park Boys film without original series creator Mike Clattenburg's involvement.

 This is also the first without actor John Dunsworth's involvement, following his death in 2017.
 Dunsworth played often-drunk Sunnyvale Trailer Park supervisor Jim Lahey in the original show, and the first three films.

-Filming locations in Europe include London, England; Glasgow, Scotland; Prague, Czech Republic; and Liverpool, England.
+Filming locations in Europe include London, England; Glasgow, Scotland; Prague, Czech Republic; Berlin, Germany; and Liverpool, England.
 Filming also took place in Dartmouth, Nova Scotia.

 Release

 The film was released nationwide in Canada on December 6, 2024, with a limited theatrical release in the United States beginning the same day.
 The film premiered in the UK and Ireland on January 10, 2025, according to Swearnet.com.

 To coincide with the release of this film, the Shitrockers released an album entitled Longhauler on CD, vinyl, and for digital download, on November 1, 2024, featuring vocals from Smith, Thornton, and Wood.

 Reception

 Derek Chen of Spectrum Culture called the film "a late contender for the worst movie of the year."

 Leslie Felperin of The Guardian gave the film two out of five stars and wrote, "[T]he comic timing and bonhomie of the ensemble is sort of infectious, and (what do you know) some of the songs are pretty darn catchy.
 That doesn't quite make up for the fact that the film drags on far longer than it needs to, but the algorithm won't mind in the slightest."

 Michael Talbot-Haynes of Film Threat gave the film a score of 9.5 out of 10, writing, "We finally have a movie set in the Trailer Park Boys universe that is so good it rises above being a companion piece to the show and is a great motion picture in its own right."